nodejscn/node-api-cn/n-api/napi_threadsafe_function_call_js.md

 * `[in] context`: The optional data with which the thread-safe function was created.
 * `[in] data`: Data created by the secondary thread.
-It is the responsibility of the callback to convert this native data to JavaScript values (with N-API functions) that can be passed as parameters when `js_callback` is invoked.
+It is the responsibility of the callback to convert this native data to JavaScript values (with Node-API functions) that can be passed as parameters when `js_callback` is invoked.
   This pointer is managed entirely by the threads and this callback.
 Thus this callback should free the data.